chadwilcomb/codereviews/nycstreets/permitapplication-canopy.md

 **Summary**
-- Again, this is constructive criticism of code that was mostly written by myself, so hopefully you can learn from my mistakes :grimacing:
+- This is constructive criticism of code that was mostly written by myself, so hopefully you can learn from my mistakes :grimacing:

+**General JavaScript Comments**
 - Move templates into the View as `<script type="text/html"></script>`
+- Add the AJAX error logging module (\logging\logging.js) to this bundle and throw Errors from inside all AJAX error functions `error: function (xhr) { throw new Error(xhr.statusText); }`
 - Use [single quotes `''` for strings](https://github.com/nycdot/javascript-style-guide#strings)
 - Use [_this instead of self to copy `this`](https://github.com/nycdot/javascript-style-guide#naming-conventions)
 - Use [class names prefixed with js-](https://github.com/nycdot/javascript-style-guide#jquery) for selectors used only for JavaScript purposes.
+- Use [shortcut](https://github.com/nycdot/javascript-style-guide#conditional-expressions--equality) `if (contracts.length)` rather than `if (contracts.length > 0)` [68, 379, 569, 969, 1068, 1094, 1180, 1250, 1501, 2073, 2360, 2472]
+- Use _.each or for loop instead of $.each [for better performance](http://jsperf.com/jquery-each-vs-for-loop/35) [74, 953, 971, 1003, 1075, 1096, 1632, 1816, 1823, 1836]

 **Models**